Champery Ski Resort Switzerland

 One of my favourite days’ skiing was when I transferred from the resort of Chatel to Champery, passing through both Morgins and Les Crosets along the way.
 Most of these runs are red and are atop the Swiss mountains overlooking the resorts (apart from when we skied through them).
 It would have to be one of the most scenic runs in the Portes du Soleil with the Dents du Midi and the Dents Blanches as your backdrop.

-A quick overview of the Champery Ski Area
+Overview of the Champery Ski Area

 - The Champery Ski pass (Known as the CLCF) covers the 4 Swiss resorts